7 min read

 Best Practices:

-Netflix, which provides a seamless and user-friendly interface for browsing content.
-Netflix’s navigation is designed with simplicity in mind, featuring a clear menu, personalized recommendations, and an easy-to-use search bar.
+Example: Netflix, which provides a seamless and user-friendly interface for browsing content.
+Netflix’s navigation is designed with simplicity in mind, featuring a clear menu, personalised recommendations, and an easy-to-use search bar.
+Categories are well-organised, and features like infinite scrolling and hover previews enhance usability.
+By making navigation effortless, Netflix keeps users engaged, reduces frustration, and encourages longer viewing sessions.

 Best Practices:

-• Provide transcripts for videos and high-contrast color schemes for better readability.
+- Provide transcripts for videos and high-contrast colour schemes for better readability.

 5. Engaging Visual Hierarchy & White Space